Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 </p>

 <p>
-    And here is a naive aggregate performing the actual domain logic work
+    Then there is an aggregate performing the actual domain logic work:
 </p>

 ~~~php